csci3251-2020/student-1155126854/readme.md

 # Self-Intro
 Hi my name is Yeung Man Wai, Sonia
-I am a year 2 CS student that **does not look like a CS student** I just started to use Github recently so I am still a newbie @v@
+I am a year 2 CS student that **does not look like a CS student** I just started to use Github recently so I am still a newbie @A@

 ## Programming Languages
 * C/ C++
 * Java
+* JavaScript
 * Python

 ## Interests